mtanghu/Transformer-Trader/README.md

 - Varying whether to use an embedding LayerNorm and/or a LayerNorm right before prediction which seemed to affect performance strongly ([RMSNorm](https://arxiv.org/abs/1910.07467) was also tried)
 - Trying a number of novel ways to calculate a continuous output for the "size" of a trade (as opposed to just using a tanh gated output) that wouldn't be biased toward trading when not necessary
 - [Rotary embeddings](https://arxiv.org/abs/2104.09864) for performance
-- Robust classification losses like Lq loss from [Zhang & Sabuncu (2018)](https://arxiv.org/pdf/1805.07836.pdf) as well as Active Passive Loss from [Ma & Huang et. al. (2020)](https://arxiv.org/abs/2006.13554) to help with the noisy nature of financial data and labels
+- Robust classification losses like Lq loss from [Zhang & Sabuncu (2018)](https://arxiv.org/pdf/1805.07836.pdf) as well as Active Passive Loss from [Ma & Huang et al. (2020)](https://arxiv.org/abs/2006.13554) to help with the noisy nature of financial data and labels

 fp16 mixed precision training was also used to speed up training